Aging & Health A to Z

 A geriatrician should be consulted when:

-- An older person’s condition causes considerable impairment and frailty.
+- An older person’s condition causes significant impairment and frailty.
 These patients tend to be over the age of 75 and have a number of diseases and disabilities, including cognitive (memory) problems.

-- Family members and friends are under considerable stress as caregivers.
+- Family members and friends are under significant stress as caregivers.

-- Family members and patients have trouble following complex treatments, or dealing with many healthcare professionals for their multiple health problems.
+- Family members and patients have trouble following complex treatments, or dealing with many healthcare providers for their multiple health problems.

 How Can I Find a Geriatrics Healthcare Professional?